-1. The Ministry of Finance is seeking public feedback on seven proposed legislative amendments under the draft Stamp Duties (Amendment) Bill 2012 .
-We invite you to comment on the proposed amendments in the Amendment Bill.
+1. The Ministry of Finance is seeking public feedback on the draft Stamp Duties (Amendment) Bill 2014.

 SCOPE OF THE CONSULTATION EXERCISE

-6. We would appreciate your support and participation to ensure that the consultation exercise is productive.
+5. We would appreciate your full support and participation to ensure that the consultation exercise is productive.
 Respondents are requested to observe these guidelines:

-a.
-Please identify yourself and the organisation you represent (if any) so that we may follow up to clarify any issues, if necessary;
+a. please provide your name and the organisation you represent (if any) to enable us to follow up with you to clarify any issues, if necessary;

 PERIOD OF CONSULTATION

-8. The draft Stamp Duties (Amendment) Bill 2012 is available for public consultation from 20 September 2012 to 10 October 2012.
-We regret that comments received after 10 October 2012 will not be considered as they will be too late for incorporation into the final Bill.
+7. The draft Stamp Duties (Amendment) Bill 2014 is available for public consultation from 7 July 2014 to 25 July 2014.
+We regret that comments received after 25 July 2014 will not be considered for incorporation into the final Bill.

 a. email to firstname.lastname@example.org ; or